scroll-tech/scroll/contracts/docs/apis/L2ERC1155Gateway.md

 > L2ERC1155Gateway

-The `L2ERC1155Gateway` is used to withdraw ERC1155 compatible NFTs on layer 2 and finalize deposit the NFTs from layer 1.
+The `L2ERC1155Gateway` is utilized for withdrawing ERC721 compatible NFTs on Layer 2 and finalizing the deposit of NFTs from Layer 1.

 *The withdrawn NFTs tokens will be burned directly.
-On finalizing deposit, the corresponding NFT will be minted and transfered to the recipient.
-This will be changed if we have more specific scenarios.*
+On finalizing the deposit, the corresponding NFT will be minted and transferred to the recipient.
+This will be updated if more specific scenarios arise.*

 ## Methods